jisan146/education-management-system-for-school/README.md

 - Step 2 : Microsoft Access Database 2003.
 - Step 3 : Run the application

-## Step 3 : Please feel free to contact me if any assistance is needed in the future
+## Please feel free to contact me if any assistance is needed in the future

 - Email: jisan146@gmail.com
 - skype: jisan146